 Step 6: Prepare for frying

-Transfer your dough into a piping or pastry bag fitted with a large star tip like Wilton 1M or Ateco 867.
-A helpful tip: stand the bag in a tall glass to make it easier to fill.
+Transfer the dough into a piping or pastry bag fitted with a large star tip (like Wilton 1M or Ateco 867).
+Placing the bag in a tall glass makes it easier to fill.

-PRO TIP: If you don’t have a piping bag or a star-shaped tip, you can use a zip-top bag or even a strong plastic bag.
-Fill the bag with dough, then snip off a corner to create an opening.
-You won't have the traditional ridged surface, but will taste just as delicious.
+PRO TIP: If you don’t have a piping bag or star-shaped tip, you can use a zip-top or sturdy plastic bag instead.
+Just fill it with dough and snip off one corner.
+The churros won’t have the classic ridges, but they’ll still taste just as good.

 Step 7: Fry the churros

-Pipe the dough directly into the hot oil, cutting it with scissors to whatever length you like.
-Fry the churros until golden brown, turning them halfway through, for about 4-6 minutes.
+Pipe the dough straight into the hot oil, cutting it with scissors to the length you like.
+Fry for about 4 minutes, turning halfway, until golden brown.

-PRO TIP: Do not overcrowd the churros in the oil; too many at once can lower the temperature and make the churros greasy.
+PRO TIP: Do not overcrowd the churros in the oil; too many at once can lower the temperature and make them greasy.

 Step 8: Drain on paper towels

-Once they're golden and crispy, take the churros out and let them drain on paper towels to soak up any extra oil.
+Once the churros are golden and crispy, take them out of the oil and let them drain on paper towels to absorb any excess oil.

 Step 9: Coat with sugar

-Serve your sugar-coated Churros with the warm chocolate dipping sauce on the side.
-Enjoy them while they are warm and crisp for the best experience!
+Serve your churros with the warm chocolate sauce on the side.
+They’re best enjoyed while still warm and crisp!

-If you need to prepare them ahead of time, simply reheat the churros in the oven or air-fryer at 350°F (175°C) until they're warm and crisp.
-Coat them in cinnamon sugar right after reheating.
+If you’re making them ahead, just reheat the churros in the oven or air fryer at 350°F (175°C) until they’re warm and crisp.
+Toss them in cinnamon sugar right after reheating.

 Recipe FAQs

 Churros are like crispier fried doughnuts—sweet and slightly doughy with a hint of cinnamon.
-What I love about them is how they're perfectly crispy on the outside yet tender and custardy inside.
-The sugar coating adds a pleasant sweetness, while dipping them in chocolate or caramel sauce adds an extra layer of flavor in each bite.
+What I love about them is how they're crispy on the outside but tender and custardy inside.
+The sugar coating adds just the right amount of sweetness, and dipping them in chocolate or caramel makes each bite even better.

-Churros can be enjoyed any time, but they're often eaten for breakfast or as a snack, especially in Spain and Latin America.
-Dipping them in hot chocolate or café con leche (coffee with milk) is a popular morning treat.
-They're also a favorite at fairs, festivals, and as a dessert or late-night snack.
+You can enjoy churros anytime, but they’re especially popular for breakfast or as a snack in places like Spain and Latin America.
+People often dip them in hot chocolate or café con leche in the morning.
+They’re also a favorite at fairs, festivals, or as a sweet treat after dinner or late at night.

 Yes, you can make churros ahead of time.
 Fry them, let cool, and store without sugar for 1-2 days.
 When you're ready to serve, reheat in the oven or air fryer to make them crispy again.
 Roll them in sugar after reheating.